 Obviously, young children having such a bird is out of the question, but pre-teens and young teens will definitely love these mini-macaws for pets (except maybe at night if the bird refuses to be quiet but that depends on how it has been trained).

 If you need a new cage for your Conures then this article is for you.

 Hahns Macaw Food & Care

-High protein nuts are a big plus and pre-designed nut bars often given a good mix of a macaw’s diet in captivity.
-But don’t be surprise if the little fellow start’s trying pilfer snacks when let loose to wander.
+High protein nuts are a big plus and pre-designed nut bars are often given a good mix of a macaw’s diet in captivity.
+But don’t be surprised if the little fellow start’s trying to pilfer snacks when let loose to wander.

-Hans Macaws price falls between $650 to $1400 from a licensed breeder or commercial store depending on size and ages.
+HaHns Macaws price falls between $650 to $1400 from a licensed breeder or commercial store depending on size and age.